 The asthma action plan is a written plan that is developed with your child's doctor to help control asthma.
 It tells you how to take their asthma medicine(s) and what actions to take when symptoms flare-up or become severe.
+A sample plan is included in the book and should be completed by your child's doctor.
 Everyone with asthma should have an asthma action plan.